pmean/classes/introduction-to-r/02/src/simon-5505-02-directions.md

 ## Question 3

 The data dictionary implies that there are no missing values in the dataset.
 Write some code that checks whether this is true or not.
 Display the missing value counts in a vertical format.
+Hint: you do not need the select(-1) for this dataset.

+## Question 4

+Display a scatterplot with age on the x-axis and bmi on the y-axis.
+Be sure to include units of measurement on each axis.
+Include a smooth trend line.
+Interpret this graph.

 ## Grading rubric